octopusthink/octopusthink.com/src/pages/about.md

 - We leave our egos at the door.
 - We improve with every project.

 Are you making the world a better place?
-We offer a 15% discount for non-profits, governments, and open-source work.
+We offer a 15% discount for charities, non-profits, and open-source work.

 ## Hire us